-- 4 To confirm if the connection was established, check the LEDs.
-The Power LEDs \bullet and the Powerline Activity LEDs \bullet on both Adapters are on. - When the Powerline Activity LED 1 on either Adapter X or Adapter Y is off, this means the pairing is not successful.
+To confirm if the connection was established, check the LEDs.
+The Power LEDs 🕁 and the Powerline Activity LEDs 斊 on both Adapters are on.

+When the Powerline Activity LED an either Adapter X or Adapter Y is off, this means the pairing is not successful.
 In this case, please repeat the the process as outlined from point 1.

-Unplug the Powerline Adapters and then connect them to your Ethernet devices using the Ethernet cables from the product package.
+5 Unplug the Powerline Adapters and then connect them to your Ethernet devices using the Ethernet cables from the product package.
 After connecting the Ethernet cable, plug the Adapters directly to a wall outlet.